- Leaders at large enterprises are thinking too small about SEO.

 The long-term ROI of SEO is clear to Terakeet’s clients, with millions and millions in incremental traffic and revenue generated.

-Even from a brand management perspective, the ROI story rings true.
+Even from a brand management perspective, there is measurable marketing ROI.
 For example, our reputation management initiatives helped a national furniture retailer recover $32.7 million per month in lost revenue due to online reputation issues.
 In another case, our reputation management efforts removed 100% of negativity from the first five pages of Google results for a Fortune 500 CEO.

 A narrow understanding of SEO potential by the executives who participated in the study means that many companies, even today, aren’t fully embracing the holistic tactics that will give them a competitive advantage.